 Our Biopharmaceuticals reportable segment is primarily comprised of the Company's legal entities of Precigen and ActoBio, as well as royalty interests in therapeutics and therapeutic platforms from companies not controlled by us.
-In addition to human therapeutics, Exemplar Genetics LLC, doing business as Precigen Exemplar, or Exemplar, is our wholly owned subsidiary which is focused on developing research models and services for healthcare research applications.
+Our Exemplar reportable segment is comprised of Exemplar Genetics LLC, doing business as Precigen Exemplar, or Exemplar, our wholly owned subsidiary focused on developing research models and services for healthcare research applications.